 By Isabel Smith, MS, RD, CDN

-We’re three months into 2016.
-We’re doing pretty well, and then suddenly we see an upcoming challenge: continuing our healthy eating on vacation.
-Of course we want to enjoy ourselves on vacation, but with all the hard work we’ve put into the year thus far, the goal is to stay on track as much as possible.
-Although the initial reaction is to panic about how to stay on track during vacation (especially when it comes to the travel piece of it), try not to let it rattle you or your healthy eating efforts.
+We do pretty well, until suddenly we see a challenge ahead: how to continue our healthy eating on vacation.
+Of course we want to enjoy ourselves on vacation, but the goal is to stay on track as much as possible with healthy eating.
+Try not to panic or let it rattle you.
 Preparation is everything.

 So to help you plan better I want to share with you what comes with me both in my suitcase and purse/carry on whenever I travel.